mercari/ShimmerView/README.md

 `ShimmerView` has two related APIs on SwiftUI as below:
 - `ShimmerScope`
 - `ShimmerElement`

-You can write a custome loading indicator like below by combining these two APIs and other `SwiftUI` APIs.
+You can write a custome loading indicator like below by combining these APIs and other `SwiftUI` APIs.
 ```swift
 struct Placeholder: View {